raysan5/riconpacker/README.md

 ## rIconPacker License

-`rIconPacker` online tool can be used completely for free.
+`rIconPacker` source code is distributed as **open source**, licensed under an unmodified [zlib/libpng license](LICENSE).

+`rIconPacker` binaries are completely free for anyone willing to compile it directly from source.

-`rIconPacker Standalone` desktop tool could be downloaded with a small donation.
+`rIconPacker Standalone` desktop tool is distributed as freeware.

-In any case, consider a donation to help the author keep working on software for games development.
+In any case, consider some donation to help the author keep working on software for games development.

-*Copyright (c) 2015-2022 raylib technologies ([@raylibtech](https://twitter.com/raylibtech))*
+*Copyright (c) 2018-2022 raylib technologies ([@raylibtech](https://twitter.com/raylibtech)) / Ramon Santamaria ([@raysan5](https://twitter.com/raysan5))*